MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-MailboxPlan.md

 ```

 ### -MaxSendSize
-The MaxSendSize parameter specifies the maximum size of a message that can be sent by created or enabled mailboxes that are created using the mailbox plan.
+The MaxSendSize parameter specifies the maximum size of a message that can be sent by the mailbox.

 When you enter a value, qualify the value with one of the following units: